Energy trends, market structures, finances, and investments

 Energy professionals need a real understanding of this correlated, interconnected and evolving market if their innovative new solutions are to have a real impact.
 By understanding the deep transformations taking place in the energy sector, the roots of this change, and the challenges it produces you gain a new insight into your own projects– and greatly enhance your chances of success.

 What you learn

-This course is specifically designed for engineers and examines the economics and structure of markets for various energy sources, including oil, coal, gas, and renewables.
+This course is specifically designed for energy professionals and examines the economics and structure of markets for various energy sources, including oil, coal, gas, and renewables.
 At the macro level, it explores trends in energy investment, examines climate policies and their impacts on the power sector and presents models that are used to forecast energy consumption.
 At the micro level, it examines the way that European electricity markets function and how utilities can compete in the changing energy landscape.

 This interactive course is designed to: